Cold War Returns To The Olympic Pool As Murphy Unleashes Team Tchaikovsky Elephant In Room After Rylov Win

 Cold war at the Covid Games, with Team Tchaikovsky in the red corner Vs Ryan Murphy in the blue.
 The trouble started when the American Rio 2016 double Olympic backstroke champion emerged from the final of the 200m here in Tokyo with a silver lining a swing of an arm behind Team Tchaikovsky charge Evgeny Rylov and a swing of an arm ahead of Britain’s Luke Greenbank.

-The heat and humidity outside the Aquatic Centre seeped under the doors and settled on the deck and made its way to the corridors of power where doping had been an elephant in the room for decades.
+The heat and humidity outside the Aquatic Centre seeped under the doors, settled on the deck and misted its way along to the corridors of power where doping has been an elephant in the room for decades.

-Murphy let the big floppy flappy eared thing off the leash in the mixed zone straight after battle: given that Rylov is competing under the flag of the Russian Olympic Committee (ROC) – AKA Team Tchaikovsky – and heard the treaty composer’s Piano Concerto No. 1 drift across the waters of the Aquatics Centre instead of his national anthem because of the small matter of urine samples being switched through plug-holes from an official IOC laboratory at a Winter Games into a secret room in the control of state security forces – and other stuff like that.
+Murphy let the hound off the leash in the mixed zone straight after battle with Rylov, who is competing under the flag of the Russian Olympic Committee (ROC) – AKA Team Tchaikovsky – because of the small matter of urine samples being switched through plug-holes from an official IOC laboratory at a Winter Games into a secret room in the control of state security forces – and other stuff like that.

-When serious events such as those surrounding Socchi 2014, connected as they are to whistle-blower revelations about systematic programs and rogue doctors connected to many sports (swimming included: Russia had the worst record on doping in the pool in the build up to the Kazan 2015 World Championships, for example), whole-nation penalties do indeed cast a shadow on whole nations, that being the point of them and the need for mechanisms such as Team Tchaikovsky.
+When serious events such as those surrounding the Socchi 2014 Winter Olympics, connected as they are to whistle-blower revelations about systematic programs and rogue doctors connected to many sports (swimming included: Russia had the worst record on doping in the pool in the build up to the Kazan 2015 World Championships, for example), whole-nation penalties should, indeed, cast a shadow on whole nations.

-Speaking directly after the race in which Rylov set an Olympic record of 1:53.27, Murphy told reporters in the mixed zone:
+Murphy had that in mind when he spoke directly after the race in which Rylov set an Olympic record of 1:53.27.
+The American told reporters in the mixed zone:

 “It is a huge mental drain on me to go throughout the year, [knowing] that I’m swimming in a race that’s probably not clean, and that is what it is.
 The people that know a lot more about the situation made the decision they did [to allow Russian athletes to compete as the Russian Olympic Committee].
 It frustrates me, but I have to swim the field that’s next to me.
 I don’t have the bandwidth to train for the Olympics at a very high level and try to lobby the people who are making the decisions that they’re making the wrong decisions.”